MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-azure-cosmos-db-to-azure-container-instances.md

     code main.tf
     ```

 1. The configuration in this step sets two environment variables: `COSMOS_DB_ENDPOINT` and `COSMOS_DB_MASTERKEY`.
 These variables hold the location and key for accessing the database.
 The values for these variables are obtained from the database instance created in the previous step.
 This process is known as interpolation.
 To learn more about Terraform interpolation, see [Interpolation Syntax](https://www.terraform.io/docs/configuration/interpolation.html).
 The configuration also includes an output block, which returns the fully qualified domain name (FQDN) of the container instance.
-Copy and paste the following code into the editor:
+Insert the following code into the file:

     ```hcl
     resource "azurerm_container_group" "vote-aci" {